My-nong/DARTQSAR_GCN/README.md

   - If extraction fails, check for file corruption or missing parts
   - Verify the integrity of all split files
   - Make sure you have sufficient disk space for the extracted contents
+  - If failed to extract, please contact as chltjs1921@naver.com.

 ## Additional Tips